HearthSim/docker-pgredshift/README.md

 ## License

-This project is licensed under the MIT license.
-The full license text is available in the LICENSE file.
+This project is dual-licensed under the MIT license and the PostgreSQL license.
+You may choose whichever license suits your purpose best.
+The full license texts are available in the `LICENSE` (MIT) and `LICENSE.PostgreSQL` (PostgreSQL License) files.